feiyoungi/idm221-jy585/portfolio.md

 - Collaborated with employees and guests to ensure service satisfaction
 - Answered phone calls for scheduling appointments and inquiries about a service or good

-> Spread the Love Organization: *member, volunteer*
+> Spread the Love Organization: *Member, Volunteer*

 July 2021 – August 2021

 - Designed cards to inspire emotions such as sincerity and hope for children in need
 - Prepared inspiring words to console and express gratitude

-> Cafe Clover: *cashier, barista, chef*
+> Cafe Clover: *Cashier, Barista, Chef*

 July 2023 – Present

 - Multitasked and adapted to the demands of customers and other employees
 - Prepared efficiently to open and close the store

-> The Office of the Provost: *office assistant, web designer*
+> The Office of the Provost: *Office assistant, Web designer*

-Septeber 2023 - Present
+September 2023 - Present

 - Facilitate office interactions by answering calls and questions
 - Accomodated to any project assigned at any moment